-The foxtail palm, also called the Wodyetia bifurcata, is a spectacular palm.
-The foxtail is named for its foliage.
-Each graceful leaf looks like a green plume fox tail.
+The foxtail palm (Wodyetia bifurcata) is a spectacular palm, so named because each graceful leaf looks like a green plume fox tail.
+Foxtail palm diseases are an all-too-common part of nurturing one of these palms, though many are avoidable.
 Native to Australia, this palm is grown around the world in a variety of landscapes.
 The foxtail is resistant to many pests and diseases but is vulnerable to some diseases primarily related to climate and maintenance.

+Leaf blight is a common issue among palms, include the foxtail.
 The foxtail palm has a slender trunk topped by arching fronds.When the palm is young, fronds may be infected with leaf spot that becomes blight.
 Early spots are usually brown with a yellow halo.
 The fungus spreads and kills the young frond leaflets.
-According to University of Florida plant pathologist Monica L. Elliott, this fungal disease in foxtail palms is frequently linked to iron deficiency.
+Fungal disease in foxtail palms may be linked to iron deficiency, though it's hard to identify the cause by sight.
 Treatment is to severely prune the fronds, treat with fungicide and add iron-corrective nutrients.

+Sometimes, brown spots on the leaves of a foxtail palm are caused by too much moisture in the air.
 The foxtail palm thrives in many conditions and adapts to indoor botanical gardens and outdoor walkways.
-The palm grows well in patio tubs, around decks and along sidewalks.
+The palm also grows well in patio tubs, around decks and along sidewalks.
 It is vulnerable to brown spot fungal infections caused by overhead watering or by sprinkling in these environments.
-Plant pathologist Elliott recommends restricting overhead watering and protecting the plants from sprinkling if possible.
 Increase air circulation by keeping the plants well-spaced to encourage ventilation.

-Foxtail palms are easy to grow.
-They tolerate a wide range of soils and grow in full sun to part shade.
+Despite the possibility of disease, foxtail palms continue to be a popular choice for gardeners in warm climates because they're easy to grow, tolerate a wide range of soils and grow in full sun to part shade.
 They have a tidy appearance and are do not need frond pruning.
 The foxtail palm is salt tolerant and thrives in temperate coastal climates.
 They remain healthy with proper watering, good drainage and palm-friendly fertilizers.
 From its small Australian origins, this plant has adapted to worldwide popularity.